benjithedalilama/alice-frontend/final/final.md

 </span>

+Once the `fetchHubs` action is dispatched and received by the root reducer (a combination of all of the smaller reducers), our `hubs` and `filteredHubs` arrays are updated because the reducer returns a new state object including the modifications the action specified.

 Now you may ask, wouldn’t we be able to manage the state and the view of a component without Redux?
 Doesn’t it complicate things?
 Yes and no. The regular React pattern requires less upfront resources, but long term Redux helps handle complexity much better.
 An example of the regular React pattern is shown in figure four below where the `handleChange` function updates the state when an input’s `value` changes.

 ```javascript